AlgorithmiKee/notes/Machine_Learning/ELBO.md

 Remarks:

-* The 1st term is called negative free energy in statistical physics.
+* The 1st term is known as negative free energy in statistical physics.
 It rewards $q$ that explain the data well.
 * The 2nd term is the entropy of the surrogate.
 It rewards $q$ with higher uncertainty.
-* Maximizing the ELBO is about minimizing free energy while keeping the entropy of the surragate high.
+* Mximizing the ELBO involves minimizing free energy while maintaining high entropy in the surrogate distribution.

 *Proof*: